cfillion/middle_squid/README.md

 Run `sudo squid -k reconfigure` again to restart all MiddleSquid processes.
-You sould now be redirected to http://duckduckgo.com each time you visit http://google.com (non-HTTPS version) using your Squid proxy.
+You sould now be redirected to http://duckduckgo.com each time you visit http://google.com (the non-HTTPS version) using your Squid proxy.

 ### Black Lists

-While it may be fun to redirect yourself to an alternate search engine, MiddleSquid is more useful at blocking annoying advertisements and the tracking services that are constantly watching your whereabouts.
+While it may be fun to redirect yourself to an alternate search engine, MiddleSquid is more useful at blocking annoying advertisements and tracking services that are constantly watching your whereabouts.

 MiddleSquid can scan any black list collection distributed in plain-text format